Move over Schwarzenegger, there’s a new action star in town, and this one has freckles

 Of course, you can’t pull off the cool, dry wit of an action hero without the right actor, and this time muscles were not a perquisite.
 In screen veteran Brad Dourif, Holland managed to bag himself one of the most effective voice-over actors in the business, and I’m basing that assessment on the part of Chucky alone.
-Dourif is a revelation as the sadistic doll with the shock of red hair and the kind of quasi-dimpled visage that belies what lurks beneath, and though Holland and his crew work wonders in presenting us with an authentic visual menace, it’s the actors sadistic relish and sense of comedy that brings the screenplay to life, turning its propulsive use of expletives into an art form.
+Dourif is a revelation as the sadistic doll with the shock of red hair and the kind of quasi-dimpled visage that belies what lurks beneath, and though Holland and his crew work wonders in presenting us with an authentic visual menace, it’s the actor’s perverted relish and sense of comedy that brings the screenplay to life, turning its propulsive use of expletives into an art form.
 Sometimes you don’t know whether to fall down in disgust or burst into tears of laughter.

 Karen Barclay: I said talk to me, damn it.
 Or else I’ll throw you in the fire.
 [Chucky comes alive]

 Chucky: You stupid bitch!
 You filthy slut!
 I’ll teach you to fuck with me!